mihkostas/keypressGD/README.md

 **Note:**

-do to the nature of the program emulating a key on the keyboard windows defender may flag it as malicious even if you build the project yourself , so you may need to set it "Allow on device".
+Do to the nature of the program emulating a key on the keyboard windows defender may flag it as malicious even if you build the project yourself , so you may need to set it "Allow on device".